iifl-logo

 • Evaluated the appropriateness of the model used by the management in determination of expected credit losses, including inputs and assumptions such as classes of customers, past trends of recovery and default rates as adjusted for future expectations, basis our understanding of the business and relevant market conditions;

-• Recomputed the ageing of trade receivables for a sample of invoices and tested mathematical accuracy of the workings prepared by the management;
+• Recomputed the ageing of trade receivables for a sample of invoices and tested mathematical accuracy of the workings prepared by the management; and

-• Evaluated the disclosures made in accompanying standalone financial statements in respect of trade receivables in accordance with applicable financial reporting framework.
+• Evaluated the disclosures made in accompanying standalone financial statements in respect of trade receivables in accordance with applicable financial reporting framework

-Information other than the Financial Statements and Auditors Report thereon
+Information other than the Standalone Financial Statements and Auditors Report thereon

-Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other Information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

 When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.